DBBDX/Puzzle-Swap-SpotPass-BOSS/README.md

 How to Install:

-You need to use the ones that match with your Mii Plaza region
+You need to use the one that match with your Mii Plaza region

 Ensure StreetPass & SpotPass are enabled in Mii plaza